South Africa | Cape Town to Kruger | Adult Only

 Robben Island / District 6 / Langa / Khayalitshat / Bonteheewel

 Boat departure to and tour of Robben Island, where Nelson Mandela was imprisoned for 18 years.
 Visit Bo Kaap, the site where Dutch sailors first arrived in 1652.
 Learn about the apartheid-era destruction of District 6, a flourishing community of 60,000 people demolished to be a whites-only neighborhood, with a visit to the District Six Museum.
 Langa township tour with lunch at a local restaurant.
 Visit to an empowerment center where locals are taught sustainable life skills.
 Khayalitshat and Bonteheewel township tours.
-Return to hotel to freshen up before transfer to the Gold Restaurant for dinner.
+Return to hotel to freshen up before dinner.

 Cape Point / Buffels Baai / Cape of Good Hope